 You can’t buy a Smoked Salmon Dip with flavour this good!
 It truly tastes of smoked salmon, it’s soft and creamy with a subtle tang from cream cheese and lemon, and the freshness of dill.
 This is a dip to impress!

-I call it fancy pants because the cost to make this is probably about 2 to 3 times the cost to buy a tub from the supermarket.
+I consider this dip a bit fancy pants because the cost to make this is probably about 2 to 3 times the cost to buy a tub from the supermarket.
 Whereas usually, I’m chirping “this recipe is better AND cheaper than store bought!”, like these copycat Gourmet Crackers which I swear is about 80% cheaper than buying them and I double swear that they taste better.

 Homemade is made with the real thing – real fresh smoked salmon.
 And as a result, it truly tastes like smoked salmon.
 Really truly!